 A web application accepts a user-controlled input that specifies a link to an external site, and then uses that link in a redirect without checking that the URL points to a trusted location.
 This simplifies phishing attacks.

-Cross reference

-CWE[8]:
+Related coding guidelines

-601. URL Redirection to Untrusted Site ('Open Redirect')
+CWE [7] 601.
+URL Redirection to Untrusted Site (‘Open Redirect’)